 How far in advance can I schedule my child’s appointment?

 We schedule appointments up to five months in advance.
 If you have an infant, schedule your next well-child appointment before you leave the office for your current appointment.
 Appointments for well-child check-ups (i.e. physical exams) fill up quite quickly!

-Our office follows the recommendations of the American Academy of Pediatrics for the timing of well child visits.
-Following the initial newborn hospital follow-up and two week checkup, well infant checkups occur at two, four, six, nine, twelve, fifteen, and eighteen months.
-We recommend that your infant’s well child visits be scheduled at the time of the prior well child visit (4 month visit scheduled at end of 2 month visit.)
-Following the thirty month visit, children should be seen annually starting at three years of age.
-Please call three months in advance of desired appointment time to schedule.
+Our office follows the recommendations of the American Academy of Pediatrics for the timing of well-child visits.
+Following the initial newborn hospital follow-up and two-week checkup, well infant checkups occur at two, four, six, nine, twelve, fifteen, and eighteen months.
+We recommend that your infant’s well-child visits be scheduled at the time of the prior well-child visit (4-month visit scheduled at end of the 2-month visit.)
+Following the thirty-month visit, children should be seen annually starting at three years of age.
+Please call three months in advance of the desired appointment time to schedule.

 How do I get my child’s sub-specialist physician to share information with my pediatrician?